-FLUTe liners are delivered to the site on a shipping reel with the liner wound inside out (Figure 1).
+FLUTe liners are delivered to the site on a shipping reel with the liner wound inside out (see "Figure 1").
 The open end of the liner is clamped to the wellhead and the liner is then pushed inside the casing a foot or so to create a small pocket.
 Water is then added to the pocket to a level above the water table of the formation, creating a driving pressure on the bottom end of the liner.

-The driving pressure (typically 5 to 10 feet of water pressure) allows the liner to propagate down the borehole (a process called eversion), displacing the borehole water into open flow paths and seals the liner firmly to the borehole wall (Animation 1).
+The driving pressure (typically 5 to 10 feet of water pressure) allows the liner to propagate down the borehole (eversion), displacing the borehole water into open flow paths and seals the liner firmly to the borehole wall (see "Animation").

 Figure 1.
 Liner on Shipping Reel